 The Victorian Government introduced new legislation on 1 July 2021 that bans the deliberate release of balloons into the atmosphere, imposing fines ranging from six penalty units ($991) per person to 500 penalty units ($82,610) for a company.

 The University of Melbourne encourages faculties and departments across all campuses to pledge to replace balloons at events with alternatives that do not negatively impact the environment.

 Make a difference by committing your University area to go balloon-free.
 By taking the pledge you are committing your club, team, faculty or department to go balloon-free.

-Recent research by The CSIRO has found balloons to be in the top three most harmful pollutants threatening marine wildlife.
-Balloons that are released or accidentally escape from outdoor events make their way into waterways and eventually into our oceans.
-With the devastating environmental impacts of balloons becoming increasingly evident, The University of Melbourne is committed to joining organisations across Australia to use eco-friendly alternatives.
+Research conducted by the CSIRO has found balloons to be in the top three most harmful pollutants threatening marine wildlife in particular.
+Balloons that are released or accidentally escape from outdoor events make their way into waterways and oceans.

 Balloons are part of the plastic problem

 The volume of plastic waste in the environment is a major worldwide concern - especially in the marine environment with an estimated 8 million tonnes of plastic ending up in oceans each year.
 In Australia, approximately three-quarters of coastal rubbish is plastics.